edfoss/contact/README.md

 So perhaps the next thing to try is creating a readme.html file and using a raw view mode.

+Result: verification works but when the page is opened from Mastodon in another tab it resembles a plain text file with no clickable links (does half of what is required).
+This approach is not much better than viewing the README.md file in raw mode.
+A wordpress blog is easier to setup for most people who are not familiar with github markdown.
+Doubtful if github markdown language was setup for what I want to do.

+Note that a github profile seems to have [not enough for me] four spots for social media accounts which seems to permit verification to work with Mastodon.

 <a rel="me" href="https://mstdn.social/@edfoss"></a>